SpoBo/dobiss2mqtt/README.md

 ## Config

 See [data/config.js.example](data/config.js.example) for the main configuration.
-Rename it to `config.js` and place it under the data folder when using docker.
+Rename it to `config.js` and place it under the data folder.

-There are also a couple ENV overrides
+There are also a couple ENV overrides which can also be controlled from the config.js file.

 To control the polling interval:
 POLL_INTERVAL_IN_MS=500

-To control where the config.js file is located:
+To control where the config.js file is located.
+It is from the root of the node app itself should you provide a relative path:
 CONFIG_PATH=/data/config.js

+To control the mqtt url:
+MQTT_URL

+To control the dobiss host:
+DOBISS_HOST

+To control the dobiss port:
+DOBISS_PORT

+To control the logging the debug package is used for now. dobiss2mqtt loggers are always namespaced on `dobiss2mqtt.`.
+So you can use this as your filter.

+By default on docker there is no logging enabled except when it crashes.

 ## Installation